Master of Arts and Graduate Certificate in Program Evaluation

 Cost

-The current tuition cost for the graduate certificate in program evaluation is $9,744 ($812/credit hour).
+The current tuition cost for the program evaluation certificate is $10,440 ($870/credit hour).
 Rates are subject to change.
 Contact the MSU Financial Aid Office for information about financial assistance.
 Contact MSU Student Accounts for billing and payment information.